 Complex post-traumatic stress disorder (Complex PTSD) has been recently added as a separate diagnosis in the WHO International Classification of Diseases.
 Complex PTSD is simply a type of PTSD.
 It is generally used to describe instances where individuals have suffered repeated trauma, where their safety has felt threatened.
 Complex PTSD often occurs in the context of other people inflicting it, for example in an abusive relationship.

 People with Complex PTSD can have the same symptoms as those with PTSD along with other symptoms, such as difficulty controlling their emotions, finding it difficult to trust people or feeling as if they are permanently damaged or worthless.
 Sometimes these symptoms can be confused with borderline personality disorder (BPD), so it is important to carry out a careful and thorough assessment in order to receive the right treatment.
-Our psychiatrists at LPC are experienced with this clinical condition and will be able to guide you through the complexities of symptoms and appropriate treatments.
+Our psychiatrists are experienced with this clinical condition and will be able to guide you through the complexities of symptoms and appropriate treatments.